 They also work to improve health care for women at Veterans Administration Medical Centers (VAMC) throughout the Commonwealth of Virginia by meeting with VAMC officials to ensure that female veterans receive the unique medical benefits they have rightfully earned, and to help the women veteran understand their benefits.
 Specialty medical services for women include primary care reproductive and maternity health care, counseling and treatment for Post-Traumatic Stress (PTS) Military Sexual Trauma (MST), substance abuse, domestic violence, preventative screening for breast cancer, cervical cancer and osteoporosis, etc.

 When the Homeless Veterans Committee is working with a female veteran, the Women Veterans Committee works alongside them to assist with vocational rehabilitation programs for both the veteran and her dependents.

 A key National DAV legislative priority continues to be women veterans, and DAV works hard to submit resolutions to support women veterans.
 This committee, and all women veterans, are counting on Congress to keep its promise by passing much needed legislation in support of improving health care to meet their unique needs.

 The Women Veterans Committee also conducts a Life Skills program at the Virginia Department of Corrections Women’s prison in Fluvanna, VA.
 This program assists incarcerated female veterans to regain their self-esteem, be proud of their military service and assists them with reintegration back into society, their families and their communities.

 Link to the DAV National Women Veterans site, click here

-Women Veterans Committee Chair: Ethel Smith (Chapter 34)
+Women Veterans Committee Chair: Patricia Coker-Bell (Chapter 22)

 to email the Chair, click here